mdlayher/corerad/website/content/_index.md

   when an IPv6 default route will expire
 - monitoring of downstream (LAN-facing) router advertisements to ensure they do not conflict with CoreRAD's own configuration
-- an HTTP API for troubleshooting and debugging
 - flexible configuration which can be tailored for each advertising network interface

 Future goals include:

 - dynamic router advertisement configuration via HTTP and/or gRPC APIs
-- expanded HTTP API capabilities
+- an HTTP API to export network configuration information
 - better support for *BSD and other platforms (these mostly work today, with some caveats)

 ## Resources

-CoreRAD is currently deployed and running on several home LAN networks.
-Early adopters are welcome to join us on:
+CoreRAD is deployed and running in production environments.
+Users are welcome to join us on:

 - [`#corerad` on Gophers Slack](https://invite.slack.golangbridge.org/)
 - [`#corerad` on Libera.Chat](https://web.libera.chat/)